 Washington real estate is some of the most expensive in Missouri, although Washington house values don't compare to the most expensive real estate in the U.S.

-Unlike some cities, Washington isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Washington are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Washington is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Washington is a city of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Washington who work in sales jobs (11.73%), management occupations (11.56%), and office and administrative support (10.13%).
+There are especially a lot of people living in Washington who work in sales jobs (13.86%), management occupations (11.21%), and office and administrative support (10.71%).

 The people who call Washington home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Washington residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Washington include Irish, English, Italian, and French .
+Important ancestries of people in Washington include Irish, English, French , and Italian.

 The most common language spoken in Washington is English.
 Other important languages spoken here include Spanish and Chinese.